Every State’s Rules for Staying Open and Social Distancing

 Every State's Rules for Staying Open and Social Distancing

-The U.S. reported a record number of new coronavirus cases in the month of June, with over a million new cases recorded since the beginning of January.
-Spikes in new COVID-19 cases have been reported in most states across the country in recent weeks.
+The U.S. set a new record in new coronavirus cases in one day, reporting more than 67,000 cases on July 15, up from the 60,000 record a week earlier.
+Some of the increase has been the result of increased testing, but not all, as hospitalizations in many states have also been rising.
+Still, spikes in new COVID-19 cases have been reported in most states across the country in recent weeks.
 Many states are taking action and are halting plans for further reopening.

 To determine each state’s social distancing measures and rules for reopening, 24/7 Wall St. reviewed executive orders from state governors over the last few weeks.